-Schools (and colleges too) are increasingly blocking online access to social media networks, gaming and torrent sites, as well as online communities and streaming platforms – anything that can be used for mass procrastination, really.
+Schools (and colleges too) are increasingly blocking online access to social media networks, gaming as well as online communities and streaming platforms.
+That's where downloading the best VPN comes in handy.

-Whether these educational institutions uphold these restrictions to keep students focused on their work, or just to maintain a balanced usage of bandwidth – heavy downloading or streaming activity can really slow speeds down – you can’t really blame them.
-After all, this is done in the best interests of pupils.
+Whether these educational institutions uphold these restrictions to keep students focused on their work, or just to maintain a balanced usage of bandwidth – heavy downloading or streaming activity can really slow speeds down.
+And you can’t really blame them for implementing these restrictions - after all, this is done in the best interests of pupils.

-Yet, there’s potentially more damage here than meets the eye at first glance.
+Yet, these restrictions can have certain consequences.
 These sort of blocks may be locking out students from content they actually need for research.
 For example, arguably, YouTube has plenty of educational content on offer.
 And school firewalls tend to be less than perfect, often taking out genuine educational resources in their IP blacklisting.

 You could even argue that taking away much-needed downtime activities such as keeping in touch with friends via social networks, or watching your favorite vlogger, could be detrimental, too.